4 Simple Ways Leaders Can Energize Their Teams

 This article originally appeared at Inc.

-A new year means a fresh start, but for many well-intentioned leaders, familiar problems can give way to old habits.
-Hiring challenges, workplace conflicts, productivity drags — these time-sucking traps can distract leaders from becoming a source of energyand inspiration for the people they lead.
+As leaders fend off Zoom fatigue and other work-from-home challenges, a host of familiar problems are starting to resurface.
+Hiring challenges, workplace conflicts, productivity drags — these time-sucking traps can distract leaders from becoming a source of energy and inspiration for the people they lead.

-Without requiring significant time or resources, here are four ways leaders can supercharge their teams in the year ahead — and boost the way employees feel, grow, work and create all year long.
+Without requiring significant time or resources, here are four ways leaders can supercharge their teams in the year ahead — and boost the way employees feel, grow, work and create, whether they’re working from home or back in the office.

 Develop a gratitude habit.